-Camogie is an Irish contact sport which is played by women.
-It is very similar to Hurling which is played by men.
+Camogie is an Irish contact sport that is played by women.
+It is very similar to Hurling that is played by men.
 Camogie is played by a huge number of women in Ireland and worldwide.

 The game is played by two teams with fifteen members each.
 It is played in a field which is 130 meters to 145 meters long, and 80 meters to 90 meters wide.
 The goals used are H-shaped.
 One goal is equivalent to three points, and when the ball goes over the bar, a team gets one point.

 The goalkeepers in camogie wear the same colors as the outfield players.
 There is no special rule because for the officials, there is no need to differentiate between the outfielders and the goalkeepers.